 - If no record of marriage is located or you can't find that person under their maiden name - go to Step 4.

 - If an address is located consider how to make contact, for example using an intermediary or writing a letter.

 - If no address is located - go to Step 4.

 - Apply for other certificates, such as a Death Certificate.
 Information from this certificate may enable you to search for other family members.

 - Check other resources: clues in social and medical information, historical electoral rolls, telephone books, marriages in other states, internet search under known names.

 Consultation and advice

-If you do not obtain a result at any stage, or you are uncertain how to proceed, consult the FACS Adoption Information Unit or the Post Adoption Resource Centre (PARC) for further advice.
+If you do not obtain a result at any stage, or you are uncertain how to proceed, consult the DCJ Adoption Information Unit or the Post Adoption Resource Centre (PARC) for further advice.